booqable/boomerang-api-documentation/source/includes/apps/capabilities/_tracking_scripts.md

 ## Tracking Scripts

-Tracking scripts allow your app to inject JavaScript code into the customer-facing website to track user behavior and integrate with analytics services like Google Analytics, Meta Pixel and others.
+Tracking scripts allow your app to inject JavaScript code into the customer-facing websites to track user behavior and integrate with analytics services like Google Analytics, Meta Pixel and others.

 ### Configuration